wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 ## Control Plane Orchestration within a Master Node

-Each cloud vendor has its own "control plane" GUI (<strong>Master Node</strong>) to run and manage <strong>Worker Nodes</strong>.

-The Kubernetes <strong>Master Node</strong> has several services processes which together orchestrates (manages) several <strong>Worker Nodes</strong>.
-The Master Node (aka "Control Plane") runs several key processes (aka service components):
+To run and manage (orchestrates) several <strong>Worker Nodes</strong>, the <strong>Master Node</strong> of each cloud vendor maintains its "control plane" consisting of several key processes (aka service components):

+   * The <strong>API server</strong> (named "kube-apiserver") receives all administrative commands as REST API calls.
+So it's called the "front-end".
+Command-line programs communicating with Kubernetes do so by converting commands into REST API calls to the API server.

    * <strong>etcd</strong> is the database (key-value data store) within each cluster.
 PROTIP: etcd is the one <strong>stateful</strong> component, so many run it in a cluster separate for its own HA redundancy.

-   * The <strong>Kube-Controller-Manager</strong> watches the state (status) of each cluster (as persisted in etcd) and  attempts to move current the state towards the desired state (as defined in Yaml files). <a href="#Controllers">Various Controllers</a> actually instantiate the actual resource represented by Kubernetes resource definitions.
+   * The <strong>Kube-Controller-Manager</strong> watches the state (status) of each cluster (as persisted in etcd) and  attempts to move the current state towards the desired state (as defined in Yaml files). <a href="#Controllers">Various Controllers</a> actually instantiate the actual resource represented by Kubernetes resource definitions.

-   * The <strong>kube-scheduler</strong> assigns Pods to Nodes.
+   * The <strong>kube-scheduler</strong> assigns Pods to Nodes and communicates to the Kubelet to sechedule Pods.

-   * The <strong>API server</strong> receives all administrative commands as REST API calls.
-Command-line programs communicating with Kubernetes do so by converting commands into REST API calls to the API server (named "kube-apiserver").
+   * The <strong>kublet</strong> agent on all nodes ensures containers are started.

+   * The <strong>cloud-controller-manager</strong> optionally runs containers within Kubernetes.

+   * Container runtime runs containers within Kubernetes.

 <a name="Internals"></a>